 - £20 to the student intending to continue with ITAL300i/301i who obtains the highest mark in the ITAL201i Summer written examination.

 This prize was established in 2010 through the generosity of a European Legal Studies (German) alumnus (1999, Fylde).The competition is open to all students during their period of residence abroad.
 The competition is focused on a theme each year, for 2010-11 this was Exploration, in 2011-12 it was Street Wise, in 2012-13 it was Getting to Know You, in 2013-14 it was Loving Life, People and Places, Season by Season, in 2015 it was Communities and in 2016 it was Etrange, étranger - Fremd und Fremde - Extraño, extranjero.
-The prize is awarded to the best two deserving entries, judged by the second years about to go on their Year Abroad, to the value of £50 and £20 respectively.
-The prize-winning photos are displayed on our year abroad webpage.
+The prize is awarded to the best two deserving entries, judged by the second years about to go on their International Placement Year, to the value of £50 and £20 respectively.
+The prize-winning photos are displayed on our International Placement Year webpage.

 The Winter People Bursary in Languages and Cultures

 This award was established in 2006 through the generosity of Jonathan Winter, a French Studies alumnus (1987, Lonsdale) and continued until 2012.
 The bursary was awarded to the First Year student who was deemed, in the judgement of the department, to have the best academic profile in languages on entering undergraduate study.
 The student had to be a UK resident who was eligible for a statutory bursary and who was enrolled on a Major or Joint Major degree programme in Languages and Cultures.
 The bursary was to the value of £2880, paid in four instalments of £720 for each year of enrolment and was in addition to any statutory bursary, Lancaster University or Subject Award which the student may have received.